cuga-rajal/hgauth/README.md

 may need to be configured to read the .htaccess file.

-- authconfig.php - should not be accessed directly, it is meant to be an include file only
+- authconfig.php - should not be accessed directly, it is meant to be an include file only - recommend placing this outside the document root or using .htaccess to prevent access
-- hgauth.php - access should be restricted to the IP of the Opensim server's inbound HTTP connection
+- hgauth.php - access should be restricted to the IP of the hosting Opensim server's inbound HTTP connection
 - index.php - unrestricted web page

 Though not critical, make sure your date.timezone is set in your php.ini.